 Whether you’ve recently figured out you’re Autistic, or are coming to terms with it in a new way, you’ve always known you were different.
 And now you know you were right.

-There’s validation and relief there, but also confusion and anger and regret and…maybe a little flicker of hope that things could get better.
+There’s validation and relief there, but also confusion and anger and regret and…maybe a little flicker of hope that things could get better?

-Mostly, you’re hoping this new understanding of yourself will mean you can find real help.
+And mostly, you’re hoping this new understanding of yourself will mean you can find real help.

 A pale skinned woman with brown hair and blue eyes, smiling while sitting crossed legged on a wooden chair.